Cambridge’s Economics and Econometrics recognised in REF 2021

 SoFiE 2022 Annual Conference

-Cambridge-INET Institute, Cambridge Endowment for Research in Finance (CERF), Centre for Microdata Methods and Practice (cemmap) & Society for Financial Econometrics (SoFiE) are sponsoring the SoFiE 2022 Annual Conference.
+It took place from June 24th to June 27th 2022 and was sponsored by the Janeway Institute, the Cambridge Endowment for Research in Finance (CERF), the Centre for Microdata Methods and Practice (cemmap) and the Society for Financial Econometrics (SoFiE)